joeyjojo/hungry_katas/katas/ConstructorPatterns/README.md

   }
 }
 ``
-pros it doesn't require the word new, hence it doesn't create a brand new object every time pros you can in the first one, have truly private variables pros amazing public api, ideal adapters and ideal for builders
+pros you can in the first one, have truly private variables pros amazing public api, ideal adapters and ideal for builders